gitbrent/SpRestLib/README.md

 ## Get User By ID
 `sprLib.user(ID).info()`
-* Returns information about the current user
+* Returns information about a user with a given member ID
 * *Uses the basic SP User service (not the Enterprise licensed User Profile service)*

 ### Sample Code